-“Imagine that you were unable to communicate with the outside world,” challenges Molly Fogel, director of Educational and Social Services at the Alzheimer’s Foundation of America.
+“Imagine that you were unable to communicate with the outside world,” challenges Molly Fisher, former director of Educational and Social Services at the Alzheimer’s Foundation of America.
 The Foundation is a nonprofit founded in 2002 by a caregiver whose mother suffered from the disease years ago, when little information was available about it.
 Initially formed to help support other caregivers, the organization has branched into educating and training other interested individuals and healthcare professionals as well.

 Grand Central can be dauntingly overstimulating even to the calmest minds on its calmest day.
 But as represented in the VR video, it’s downright terrifying.
 Passersby seem alternately distinct and blurry, too close and then distant, their voices garbled or exaggerated.
 A friendly stranger who offers to help pick up a dropped cane seems somehow menacing.
 The train timetables are incomprehensible.
 The lights are too bright, the clamor too much.